-- Ongoing Mapping: Each Permittee shall maintain mapping data for the features listed below: - Known MS4 outfalls and known MS4 discharge points. - Receiving waters, other than groundwater. - Stormwater treatment and flow control BMPs/facilities owned or operated by the Permittee. - Geographic areas served by the Permittee's MS4 that do not discharge stormwater to surface waters. - Tributary conveyances to all known outfalls and discharge points with a 24-inch nominal diameter or larger, or an equivalent cross-sectional area for non-pipe systems.
-The following features or attributes (or both) shall be mapped: - Tributary conveyance type, material, and size where known.
+- Ongoing Mapping: Each Permittee shall maintain mapping data for the features listed below: - o Known MS4 outfalls and known MS4 discharge points.

-- Associated drainage areas. - Land use. - Connections between the MS4 owned or operated by the Permittee and other municipalities or public entities. - All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007. - New Mapping: Each Permittee shall: - No later than January 1, 2020, begin to collect size and material for all known MS4 outfalls during normal course of business (e.g. during field screening, inspection, or maintenance) and update records. - No later than August 1, 2023, complete mapping of all known connections from the MS4 to a privately owned stormwater system. - No later than August 1, 2021, the required format for mapping is electronic (e.g. Geographic Information System, CAD drawings, or other software that can map and store points, lines, polygons, and associated attributes), with fully described mapping standards. - To the extent consistent with national security laws and directives, each Permittee shall make available to Ecology, upon request, available maps depicting the information required above. - Upon request, and to the extent appropriate, Permittees shall provide mapping information to federally recognized Indian Tribes, municipalities, and other Permittees.
+- o Receiving waters, other than groundwater. - Stormwater treatment and flow control BMPs/facilities owned or operated by the Permittee. - o Geographic areas served by the Permittee's MS4 that do not discharge stormwater to surface waters. - Tributary conveyances to all known outfalls and discharge points with a 24-inch nominal diameter or larger, or an equivalent cross-sectional area for non-pipe systems.
+The following features or attributes (or both) shall be mapped: - Tributary conveyance type, material, and size where known. - Associated drainage areas. - Land use. - Connections between the MS4 owned or operated by the Permittee and other municipalities or public entities. - All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007. - New Mapping: Each Permittee shall: - No later than January 1, 2020, begin to collect size and material for all known MS4 outfalls during normal course of business (e.g. during field screening, inspection, or maintenance) and update records. - O No later than August 1, 2023, complete mapping of all known connections from the MS4 to a privately owned stormwater system. - No later than August 1, 2021, the required format for mapping is electronic (e.g. Geographic Information System, CAD drawings, or other software that can map and store points, lines, polygons, and associated attributes), with fully described mapping standards. - To the extent consistent with national security laws and directives, each Permittee shall make available to Ecology, upon request, available maps depicting the information required above. - Upon request, and to the extent appropriate, Permittees shall provide mapping information to federally recognized Indian Tribes, municipalities, and other Permittees.
 This Permit does not preclude Permittees from recovering reasonable costs associated with fulfilling mapping information requests by federally recognized Indian Tribes, municipalities, and other Permittees.

-Future activities planned to meet the MS4 Mapping and Documentation requirement of the permit are listed in Table 5-1.
+Future activities planned to meet the MS4 Mapping and Documentation requirement of the permit are listed in Table 6-1.

-Planned Activities for MS4 Mapping and Documentation
+Table 6-1 Planned Activities for MS4 Mapping and Documentation

-Task ID Task Description Schedule MAP-1 Maintain stormwater basemap in electronic format Ongoing MAP-3 Complete mapping of all known connections from the MS4 to a privately owned storm system.
-By Aug.
-1, 2023
+Task ID Task Description Schedule MAP-1 Maintain stormwater basemap in electronic Ongoing, as development WIAF-1 format occurs MAP-3 Complete mapping of all known connections from the MS4 to a privately owned storm system.
+Ongoing, as development occurs

-6.0 ILLICIT DISCHARGE DETECTION AND ELIMINATION
+7.0 ILLICIT DISCHARGE DETECTION AND ELIMINATION